anasen-collab/analysis/evt2root/readme.md

 * `evt_files.lst`

 ## Execution
-To run evt2root, the following macros are loaded.
+To run evt2root, enter the following commands.
 ```
 root -l
-.x VM_BaseClass.cpp+
+.L VM_BaseClass.cpp+
 .L VM_Module.cpp+
 .L SimpleInPipe.cpp+
 .x evt2root_NSCL11.C+
 ```
-This list of commands is contained within the file `rootinput.txt` and can be executed as follows.
+This list of commands is executed by the file `rootinput.C` and can be executed as follows.
 ```
-root -l < rootinput.txt
+root -l -q rootinput.C
 ```
 ### Manual mode
 Concatonate several `.evt` files into one `.root` file.
 To run, edit the file `evt_files.lst` and pass `rootinput.txt` to ROOT.
 The file `evt_files.lst` should be of the form